Vehicle insurance in France: Chronology of vehicle insurance in France

-The history of Vehicle insurance in France began in 1929, with the creation of the French Central Bureau of Insurance Companies for the study of automobile accident statistics.
+The history of Vehicle insurance in France began in 1929, with the creation of the French Central Bureau of Insurance Companies for the study of automobile crash statistics.
 On July 13, 1930, in light of the increase in automobile traffic, the legislature decided to regulate vehicle insurance.

 As World War II came to an end, road traffic increased, as did the number of casualties.
 To raise public awareness, insurance companies, with the help of the Union Routière de France, took the initiative in 1949 of creating the Prévention Routière.
-This organization's mission is to encourage, study and implement measures aimed at reducing the frequency and severity of road accidents.
+This organization's mission is to encourage, study and implement measures aimed at reducing the frequency and severity of traffic violence.
 It set up an information and public awareness network.
 In 1972, it was reinforced by the Comité Interministériel de la Sécurité Routière (Interministerial Road Safety Committee).
 Its aim was to make road users aware of the risk factors associated with driving: speed, alcohol, non-use of seat belts, fatigue, etc.

-At the time, insurance was not compulsory, which meant that victims could find themselves doubly injured in the event of a serious bodily injury accident: if the drivers responsible did not have the means to compensate the victims themselves, the latter would not only have to bear the cost of their injuries, but also receive no compensation.
+At the time, insurance was not compulsory, which meant that victims could find themselves doubly injured in the event of a serious bodily injury crash: if the drivers responsible did not have the means to compensate the victims themselves, the latter would not only have to bear the cost of their injuries, but also receive no compensation.
 To put an end to this injustice, the law of December 31, 1951 created the Fonds de garantie automobile (FGA).
-Its purpose was to pay compensation to victims of personal injury accidents caused by vehicles whose drivers were unknown, uninsured or insolvent.
+Its purpose was to pay compensation to victims of personal injury crashes caused by vehicles whose drivers were unknown, uninsured or insolvent.
 The FGA's financial limits soon became apparent.
 Most cars were insured, although two-wheelers had the least coverage rates and were the most exposed to serious injury.
 Six years later, on 27 February 1958, legislators decided to make Vehicle insurance compulsory for all.

 In 1955, the Bureau commun automobile (BCA) was created, bringing together independent automobile adjusters to rapidly estimate the cost of claims on behalf of insurance companies.
 The BCA succeeded the 1954 Convention Expertise.
 However, the adjusting profession did not organize itself until 1972.

 On May 1, 1968, the Convention d'Indemnité Direct des Assurances (IDA) was introduced, enabling insurance companies to compensate policyholders directly, without waiting for the outcome of a more lengthy recourse procedure under ordinary law.
 The convention introduced a liability scale to simplify procedures between insurance companies.
 This agreement facilitated the processing of almost 80% of claims.
 In 1974, it became the Convention inter sociétés de règlement des sinistres automobile (IRSA).

 To reward good drivers and penalize bad ones, the legislator introduced the bonus-malus system on June 11, 1976.
 However, its existence was challenged by the Brussels Commission, which considered that it undermined free competition and contravened the third directive regulating non-life insurance, which came into force on July 1, 1994.
 But on September 8, 2004, the European Court of Justice ruled in favor of the French system.